Jack Hall (trade unionist): Later life and death

 In 1969, Hall was promoted to International Vice President and Director of Organization for the ILWU.
 He moved to San Francisco, where he died of a stroke on January 2, 1971.
 After his death, flags were flown at half mast.
 Members of the ILWU and other unions stopped work for 15 minutes in the first statewide work stoppage in Hawaii's history.
-A documentary titled Jack Hall: his life and times was filmed about his life in 2008.
-The ILWU building in Honokaʻa was also named after him.